zemm-io/zemm/README.md

 Another problem he faced was that there are no tools that create Lists of Software which is compatible with each other, like "generic" Pluginstores.

 ## The solution

+### Install additional plugins/microservices during runtime

+There will be a container that runs zemm and has an api for other microservices to command it.

+### Installable lists of compatible Software

 Developers will have the ability to define lists of containers with theier configuration in zemm and they also will have a solution to define "supported" plugins.